 Attorneys Syed Ahmad and Jennifer White contributed to the Hunton Retail Law Resource’s “Recall Roundup” for the month of February with a discussion of Starr Surplus Lines Insurance Company’s suit against CRF Frozen Foods, LLC.
 Starr seeks to rescind the a product contamination policy based on allegations that, during the insurance application process, CRF failed to disclose “violations” identified by Washington State and federal inspectors which, Starr claims, were likely to give rise to CRF’s 2016 recall of frozen vegetables.
 See Starr Surplus Lines Ins.
 Co. v.
 CRF Frozen Foods, LLC, No. 1:17-cv-01030 (S.D.N.Y.
 Feb.
 10, 2017).
 Starr’s suit comes on the heels of its success before the Third Circuit earlier this year, when the court affirmed Starr’s rescission of the accidental contamination policy issued to Heinz.
-For more on that case, click here.
+Read more about the case.

 The Recall Roundup provides readers with a quick reference to recent recalls and other developments related to the U.S. Consumer Product Safety Commission.
 Attorneys Kelly Faglioni and Jonathan Caulder provide updates and commentary on each month’s highlights.
-To learn more about February’s Recall Roundup, and to subscribe to the Hunton Retail Industry Blog, click here.
+Read more about February’s Recall Roundup, and subscribe to the Hunton Retail Industry Blog.